Symposium · April 2026

 Catering

 Lunch vouchers for the Refectory canteen will be provided each day.
-The café in the Professor Stuart Hall Building will be open for coffee, tea and light refreshments at your own cost.
-If you have dietary requirements not noted in your RSVP, please contact the organisers.
+The café in the PSH Building will be open for coffee and refreshments at your own cost.

 Presentations

-Each presentation is 15 minutes, followed by a 30-minute panel discussion at the end of each session.
-The chair will keep time.
-Please bring your own laptop if you wish to present with slides — most rooms have HDMI connections, but bring your own adapters.
-We recommend not relying on campus Wi-Fi for your presentation.
+Each presentation is 15 minutes, followed by a 30-minute panel discussion.
+Please bring your own laptop and adapters.
+HDMI is available in all rooms.
+Do not rely on campus Wi-Fi for your presentation.

 Wi-Fi